 However, if a bass bites in those areas it can be difficult to pull it out of there.
 That’s where having a sturdy rod with a lot of backbone and pulling power is essential.

-While the stiff weedguard on a jig gives you a great advantage by keeping you from getting hung up on cover, it can also prevent you from hooking up with a fish.
-A solid hookset is crucial in jig fishing, and if your rod is too soft you are not going to going to be able to get the hook past the weedguard and bury it in the fish’s mouth.
-Especially the beefy hooks that jigs are typically equipped with.
+The weedguard also creates some disadvantages however.
+It can also prevent you from hooking up with a fish.
+A solid hookset is crucial in jig fishing.
+If your rod is too soft you are not going to going to be able to get the hook past the weedguard and bury it in the fish’s mouth.
+Especially the beefy hooks that jigs typically have.

 The best bass rods for jigs are going to be rated for heavy power with fast action tips.
 A longer rod works really well with jigs, so you want a casting rod that is at least seven feet.
-So much of jig fishing is about raising and lowering the rod tip, and the longer the rod the more line you pick up as you raise it.
+So much of jig fishing is about raising and lowering the rod tip.
+This means the longer the rod the more line you pick up as you raise it.